mysterymarshak/LuckyBlocks/README.md

 Can be obtained if player have a firearm
 Poweruped bullets count depends on weapon, unless otherwise stated
-Can be stacked with max total ammo of weapon limitation, unless otherwise stated

 > [!NOTE]
 > One firearm can has got many type of powerups, if its compatible with each other